ChemGuy88/cpi/labJournal.md

 CIDm91758408    9606.ENSP00000262366    0       0       0       169     169
 ```

+If I count the number of newline characters `('\n')` in the same file, I get 21,773,492 (a).
+If I count the number of iterations it takes to do f.readline(), I get 10,886,746 (b).
+The ratio a/b is exactly 2, which again confirms my suspicion that the code was reading every other line.

 ### <a name="10/9/18"></a> Tuesday 10/9

 Tested protein dictionaries (abridged versions) forward and backwards.
 They passed.
-This means that the `makeDic` function should create a working full dictionary.
+This means that the `makeProtSynsDic` function should create a working full dictionary.

 ### <a name="10/5/18"></a> Friday 10/5